Below are answers to Frequently Asked Questions about having a consultation.

 Can you help me with my school/uni assignment on plant-based nutrition?

 I'm sorry, but as I now get asked this several times a week, I can no longer provide help with this.
-However, feel free to use any information from the Free Downloads page, provided you credit it to my name and title (Amanda Benham, Accredited Practising Dietitian).
+However, feel free to use any information from my ebooks, provided you credit the information to my name and title (Amanda Benham, Accredited Practising Dietitian).